grantiverson/cat-clicker/README.md

 ## Download

-These instructions will allow you to get a copy of the project that runs on your local machine
+These instructions will allow you to get a copy of the project that runs on your local machine.

 ### Prerequisites